• Skip to main content

 It shouldn’t be too much of an issue if you happen to wire it incorrectly and apply voltage for a very brief period.
 An electrolytic capacitor will, however, blow up when exposed to reverse polarity for longer periods.

-5. Gas release
+5. Gas Release

 The capacitors that include electrolytes or other volatile materials, their internal electrolyte can evaporate or undergo chemical reactions in situations that are too extreme, including high temperatures or an excessive amount of voltage.